Life's a Dance (song)

-"Life's a Dance" is a debut song written by Allen Shamblin and Steve Seskin, and performed by American country music singer John Michael Montgomery.
+"Life's a Dance" is a debut song written by Allen Shamblin and Steve Seskin, and recorded by American country music singer John Michael Montgomery.
 It was released on September 21, 1992, as his debut single, and was served as the lead-off single and title track from his debut album Life's a Dance.
 It peaked at number 4 on the U.S. Hot Country Singles & Tracks (now Hot Country Songs) chart.
 It also peaked at number 3 on the Canadian RPM Country Tracks.
-The opening lyrics were also quoted in the second episode of Schitt’s Creek, highlighting Canadian artists in the popular show produced by Canadian studio Pop.

 Content

 The song is a mid-tempo, in which the narrator gives the example of being too scared to ask a girl out when he was 14 years old.
 The girl ends up moving away and he never had the chance to ask her.
 The narrator goes on to refer to life as "a dance" and says that "you learn as you go".

 Critical reception

 Deborah Evans Price, of Billboard magazine gave the song a mixed review, saying that Montgomery is a "fine and photogenic balladeer" but the song is "less than memorable."